github/docs/content/education/manage-coursework-with-github-classroom/teach-with-github-classroom/register-a-learning-management-system-with-github-classroom.md

    * Under "LMS Type", choose "Other" from the dropdown menu.
    * "Issuer Identifier": `https://blackboard.com`
    * "Domain": The base URL to your Blackboard instance
-   * "Client ID": The "Client ID" obtained from the registration of the app in the Blackboard Developer Portal.
+   * "Client ID": The "Client ID" obtained from the registration of the app in the Anthology Developer Portal.
-   * "OIDC Initiation URL": The "OIDC auth request endpoint" obtained from the registration of the app in the Blackboard Developer Portal.
+   * "OIDC Initiation URL": The "OIDC auth request endpoint" obtained from the registration of the app in the Anthology Developer Portal.
-   * "OAuth 2.0 Token Retrieval URL": The "Auth token endpoint" obtained from the registration of the app in the Blackboard Developer Portal.
+   * "OAuth 2.0 Token Retrieval URL": The "Auth token endpoint" obtained from the registration of the app in the Anthology Developer Portal.
-   * "Key Set URL": The "Public keyset URL" obtained from the registration of the app in the Blackboard Developer Portal.
+   * "Key Set URL": The "Public keyset URL" obtained from the registration of the app in the Anthology Developer Portal.

 1. Click **Register**.
 1. You should see the "Successfully registered LMS" banner at the top of the screen, which means that you've registered your LMS instance and teachers can now link their classrooms.